Understanding how money works is the foundation for success

-While the Treasurer's Office deals with many complex investment and financial arrangements worth billions of dollars, it all starts with a basic understanding of finances.
+While the State Treasurer's Office deals with many complex investment and financial arrangements worth billions of dollars, it all starts with a basic understanding of finance.
 The Treasurer's Kids Page is designed to allow children a chance to learn about finances through the use of online computer financial literacy games.
-The links provided are courtesy of Visa, Inc. The links are for educational purposes and do not serve as an endorsement of Visa, Inc or any of its subsidiaries by the Treasurer's Office or its staff.
+Become more finacially literate by playing some of the fun games below!

 Financial Education Games: